SassyCatSlaps/HTML-and-CSS-Projects/README.md

 <h2>The Art of Baten Kaitos Site</h2>
 <br>
-<p>This page is an example home page for an archive gallery and special petition.
+<p>This page is an example home page for a simple archive gallery and special petition.
 It is styled with CSS and contains a navbar, imgage containers, overlay, and a form.
 </p>
 <br>